Sucker Punch (Sigrid album)

 Sucker Punch is the debut studio album by Norwegian singer Sigrid, released on 8 March 2019 through Island Records.
 It follows the release of Sigrid's 2018 EP Raw.
 None of the songs featured on Raw were included on the album; however, two were included from Sigrid's debut EP Don't Kill My Vibe (2017).
 Sigrid enlisted collaborators Martin Sjølie, Odd Martin Skålnes, Oscar Holter, Askjell Solstrand, Patrik Berger, and Martin Stilling for the album's production.
 The result was a pop, electropop, and synth-pop record described by music critics as exploring both mainstream and indie pop musical styles.

 Sucker Punch was met with positive reviews from music critics, many of whom praised its cohesion and empowering lyrics.
 Commercially, the album topped the Norwegian albums chart in its first week, while also reaching the top five in Ireland, Scotland, and the United Kingdom, in addition to attaining modest positions on several European charts.
-The album has been promoted by the singles "Don't Kill My Vibe", "Strangers", "Sucker Punch", "Don't Feel Like Crying" and "Mine Right Now", as well as the promotional singles "Dynamite" and "Sight of You".
+The album has been promoted by the singles "Don't Kill My Vibe", "Strangers", "Sucker Punch", "Don't Feel Like Crying", "Sight of You" and "Mine Right Now".

 Background

-Sigrid rose to international prominence after the release of her hit "Don't Kill My Vibe" in February 2017 and winning the BBC Music Sound of 2018 award in January 2018.
+Following an EP Raw (2018), Sigrid rose to international prominence after the release of her hit "Don't Kill My Vibe" in February 2017 and winning the BBC Music Sound of 2018 award in January 2018.
 Speaking about the album, she stated, "I figured out early on that it's gonna be difficult for me to try and be anything other than who I am.
 I always said if I'm gonna do this it's easiest to be myself and look like myself, where I can recognise myself."
 On 31 January 2019, Sigrid revealed the album's track list via Twitter.
+The album was released on March 8.